-The Glenorchy Mountain Bike Park is located at the top end of Tolosa Street – just past Tolosa Park – includes a range of trails including cross country, downhill, mountain cross, dirt jumps and northshore tracks.
+The Glenorchy Mountain Bike Park is located at the top end of Tolosa Street – just past Tolosa Park – includes a range of trails including cross country, downhill, mountain cross and dirt jumps.
 It was designed by world-renowned course designer Glen Jacobs and provides mountain bike riding opportunities for all skill levels, including extreme riders.

 You can also access the track dataset in KML and other formats by visiting the Glenorchy City Council mapping website.

 The park is a free public facility.
 Community groups or organisations wanting to host activities or events in the park should contact us to check that there are no event clashes or permit requirements.